 Porirua Railway Station Upgrade

 This page describes the work undertaken for $1.2 million worth of improvements to the Porirua railway station and has articles and video of the artists describing their work.
 These art works and photographic panels feature in the subway, ramps and stairs from the station platform.
-The upgrade was completed in early March 2011.
+The upgrade was completed in early March 2011 and still has the wow factor today, delighting locals and visitors alike.

 Contents of this page